hypercurrentio/hypercurrentdjango/README.md

-# HyperCurrent Middleware for Python Django
+# Revenium Middleware for Python Django

-Django middleware to dispatch metering metadata for HTTP API calls to HyperCurrent.
+Django middleware to dispatch metering metadata for HTTP API calls to Revenium.

 ## Installation